 Although site excavation is already underway, the project is set for official groundbreaking next month.

-Hass Group has teamed up with US real estate firm White Lotus Projects to undertake the project which is tipped to be the 50th Hilton outlet in Africa on completion in 2020.
+Hass Group has teamed up with Dubai-based investment firm White Lotus Group to undertake the project which is tipped to be the 50th Hilton outlet in Africa on completion in 2020.